Kiss My Ass, I’m Going Dancing

 I am a superhero,

-and tonight’s conquest is an inky bar with heavy chairs
+and tonight’s mission is a dark bar with heavy chairs

 but drunk enough to stop policing themselves and others